 The Company is currently in a net liability position and it is expected that in the future it will incur further operating losses.
-However the Directors believe that the Company has sufficient liquidity to be able to meet its obligations as they fall due given the amount of cash it holds and given the existence of the Support Agreement as outlined in note 12.
-Moreover, the Company's main financial liability consists of the perpetual capital notes ("Capital Notes") which will mature concurrently with, and are limited in recourse to, the main financial asset.
+However the Directors believe that the Company has sufficient liquidity to be able to meet its obligations as they fall due given that: interest cash outflows are contractually lower than and contingent upon interest cash inflows; the amount of cash it holds is sufficient to meet other accruals; and, given the existence of the Support Agreement as outlined in note 12.
+Moreover, the Company's main financial liability consists of the Perpetual Capital Notes ("Capital Notes") which will mature concurrently with the main financial asset.